Azure/cortana-intelligence-predictive-maintenance-aerospace/Technical Deployment Guide/README.md

 ![pbi4](Images/pbi4.png)

 **4.** To schedule refresh of the data, hover your mouse over PredictiveMaintenanceAerospace dataset.
 Click ![pbi5](Images/pbi5.png)and then choose Schedule Refresh.<br>
-**Note:** If you see a warning massage, click Edit Credentials and make sure your database credentials are the same as those used in Section 6 of this document.
+**Note:** If you see a warning massage, click Edit Credentials and make sure your database credentials are the same as those used in [Section 7](#section-7-deploy-azure-sql-server-and-database) of this document.
 Expand the Schedule Refresh section.
 Turn on &quot;keep your data up-to-date&quot;. <br>
 **5.** Schedule the refresh based on your needs.
 To find more information, see [Data refresh in Power BI](https://powerbi.microsoft.com/en-us/documentation/powerbi-refresh-data/).